NETWAYS/gitlab-training/day1/04_Commits/02_Commits.md

 user name and email address as commit author.
 This command opens the configured editor requiring you to add a commit message.

+You can also create empty commits.
+This is sometimes done with the initial commit in a repository:

+    @@@Sh
+    git commit --allow-empty -m "Initial commit"

 ~~~ENDSECTION~~~

 !SLIDE smbullets